Getting Started

 3. Close with five minutes writing words that include the letters you practiced

 One thing worth saying clearly: shaky strokes are normal at the beginning.
 Your hand is learning a new kind of pressure control and a new angle of movement.
 The shakiness decreases with practice, not with effort alone.
 Keep sessions calm and consistent rather than tense and intense.
+Gripping the pen harder does not produce a steadier line; it produces a tired hand and a worse line.

 Step 6: Connect Letters into Words